 - you were already claiming for more than two children before 6 April 2017

 - you’re renewing a claim that stopped within the last six months for more than two children

 - you have more than two children due to multiple births (i.e. if you have twins, triplets, etc)

 - you have children who are adopted

 - the children are living with you as part of a formal or informal caring arrangement

 - any children were conceived as a result of non-consensual sex (including rape).

 If your child or children are disabled, you’ll receive extra amounts regardless of how many children you have.

-If you care for a severely disabled child, you may be able to claim the disabled child element, plus the element for being a carer – but you'll need to be providing at least 35 hours a week of care.
+If you care for a severely disabled child, you may be able to claim the disabled child element, plus the element for being a carer – as long as you provide at least 35 hours of care a week.